-Calls-to-action are buttons you can embed throughout your website that advertise your content offers.
-When a user clicks on one of these calls-to-action, they’ll be taken to your landing page.
+Calls-to-action or CTAs, are buttons you can embed throughout your website that advertise your content offers.
+When a visitor clicks on one of these calls-to-action, they’ll be taken to your landing page.
 In effect, every call-to-action you have on your website is the beginning of a conversion path.

 Great calls-to-action should be just that: action-oriented.
 Since their main objective is to garner clicks and direct people to landing pages, ensure that they’re click-worthy by using actionable language and colors that help them stand out from the rest of your website.